 - Are there local, state or federal agencies who can provide information or support during a pandemic or quarantine?

-Planning and education are the best ways to address pandemic illness issues in the workplace.
+Planning and education are the best ways to address pandemic illness issues in the workplace, whether we are talking about 2009 (H1N1), today or in the future.
 Start thinking now about how your business will react.